 \section{Results}

-All codes were tested for compilation using gcc 11.5.0 and \textit{build} errors were documented.
+All codes were tested for compilation using GCC 11.5.0 and build errors were documented.
 Build errors were fixed by the authors to check for runtime errors.
-All compiled codes were executed and checked for out of index errors, segmentation faults, \emph{etc}.
+All compiled codes were executed and checked for out-of-bounds errors, segmentation faults, \emph{etc}.
 Runtime errors were fixed by the authors.
-The generated PMB file was opened and visually checked for correctness.
+The generated PBM file was opened and visually checked for correctness.
 Figure~\ref{fig:mandelbrot}a shows one correct visualization of the Mandelbrot set.
-Table~\ref{tab:shared:overview} and Table~\ref{tab:mpi:overview} summarize the build and runtime errors for the shared memory parallelism and distributed memory results respectively. (\checkmark) indicates no error and (\tikzxmark) errors were found.
+Table~\ref{tab:shared:overview} and Table~\ref{tab:mpi:overview} summarize the build and runtime errors for the shared memory parallelism and distributed memory results, respectively. (\checkmark) indicates no error and (\tikzxmark) indicates that errors were found.